 The best way to look at these three types of security professionals is to see them as providing different but complementary services, depending on your individual needs.

 If you just need a basic, but professional, security or video system installed, and don’t need ongoing upgrades, a system installer will get the job done quickly.
-If you need a large-scale, comprehensive system consisting of CCTV, burglar alarms and access control all integrated and working together in one system, and envision regular upgrades and modifications, a system integrator will be able to design and build a customized solution for you and provide continual service.
+If you need a large-scale, comprehensive system consisting of CCTV, burglar alarms, and commercial access control systems all integrated and working together in one system, and envision regular upgrades and modifications, a system integrator will be able to design and build a customized solution for you and provide continual service.

 It’s almost like the difference between having a handyman install a new kitchen, or having a professional designer and contractor redo the whole kitchen.

 And whichever one fits your needs, you will likely want to be serviced by a monitoring company, who will provide 24/7 monitoring and be able to respond to emergencies and incidents in real-time – ensuring you or your business is safe and secure at all times.